Lately, I got an idea for a new, meaningful definition of [human]

 What differs one man from another in

-is a set of bodily differences and a
+the moment of comparison is a set of bodily differences and a

 set of differences in the programming of the brain.
 The programming of